Simple ways to refresh your space for summer

 When all else fails, rearrange

-We couldn’t say it any better than Huffington Post: “when all else fails, rearrange”.
-This is definitely the easiest and cheapest way to change-up your space, and in some ways, it can be the most fun!
-Whether rearranging to make your space feel bigger, give your space a makeover, organize your space prettier, or improve the feng shui for a happier space, doing it gives your creative side an ego boost.
-The best part?
-It’s low commitment.
-If you don’t like it, you can always change it back.
+We couldn’t say it any better than Huffington Post: “When all else fails, rearrange”.
+It’s definitely easier and less expensive to use what you have in new ways to change up your space, and in many ways, it can be the most fun!
+Whether you’re rearranging to make your space feel bigger, give your space a makeover or improve the feng shui for a happier space, doing so lets you stretch your creative side.
+And the best part is, it’s low commitment.
+If you’re not completely in love with it, try something else.